97harsh/97harsh.github.io/resume.md

 Pune May 2018 - Jul 2018
 - Implemented semi-supervised clustering in Python and C++ to identify anomalous network activities
-- Annotated clusters to uncover malicious network access and malfunctioning devices, contributing to firewall updates
+- Annotated clusters to uncover malicious network access and Malfunctioning devices.
+- Anomalous clusters helped identify open ports, malicious devices on the network, devices with malfunctioning software which had high levels of network activity